Bell Hill

 Key Takeaways

-- Disability attorneys in Missouri assist with claims and appeals, working contingency-based to improve approval chances and navigate legal requirements[BACKGROUND].
+• Disability attorneys in Missouri assist with claims and appeals, working contingency-based to improve approval chances and navigate legal requirements.

 Services Covered by Missouri Short-Term Disability

-Although workers’ compensation covers work-related injuries, Missouri’s Short-Term Disability (STD) plan specifically provides financial benefits for employees who are unable to work due to illness, off-the-job injuries, or childbirth.
+Although workers’ compensation covers work-related injuries, Missouri’s Short-Term Disability (STD) plan provides crucial financial support for employees who are unable to work due to illness, off-the-job injuries, or childbirth.

-The STD plan offers income replacement up to 60% of your salary, capped at $2,000 per week.
-To qualify, you must submit medical documentation verifying the necessity of your absence due to a qualifying event.
+The STD plan replaces up to 60% of your income, with a maximum benefit of $2,000 per week.
+To qualify, medical documentation must be submitted to verify the need for leave due to a qualifying condition.

-This coverage is distinct from workers’ compensation, focusing on non-work-related conditions.
-Claims are efficiently filed electronically through Hartford, ensuring streamlined access to benefits during recovery.
+Unlike workers’ compensation, this plan focuses on non-work-related conditions.
+Claims are filed electronically through Hartford, ensuring fast, streamlined access to benefits while you recover.

 Reasons to Consider Short-Term Disability Coverage